cynraw/MERN/React/README.md

 ### Rendering lists
 - You will rely on JavaScript features like for loop and the array map() function to render lists of components.

+### Responding to events
+- You can respond to events by declaring event handler functions inside your components